Todd Prichard

-Todd Prichard (born 1974) is a Democratic member of the Iowa House of Representatives, representing the 52nd district.
+Todd Prichard (born 1974) is a former Democratic member of the Iowa House of Representatives from the 52nd district.
 Prichard was first elected in a January 22, 2013 special election.

 Prichard was considering running for governor in 2018, but dropped out of the race.

 On June 2, 2021, Prichard announced that he would step down from his position as House Minority Leader.